janrutger/TurningVM/README.md

 # TurningVM
-An virtual machine using a 4 tape Turing machine as ALU Support (only):
+An virtual machine using a 4 tape Turing machine as ALU

+Supports:
-- positive intergers
+- positive intergers (only)
 - support for Array and String datatype
 - timers
 - Small instruction set < 70
+- An Console and an Y-plotter
+- The ALU monitor shows the register values

 STACKS: An RPN-based Language for the VMturing Machine